-Dr. Stamm is presently Chair of the Division of Business at Cornerstone University in Grand Rapids, Michigan, where he also has taught economics for the past seventeen years.
+• Dr. Stamm presently serves as President and Educational Consultant of Stamm Management Group.
+Until his retirement in 2018, he served as Chair of the Division of Business at Cornerstone University in Grand Rapids, Michigan, where he also taught economics for the past eighteen years.
 Prior to that he was Chair of the Division of Business and Economics at Nyack College in New York with campuses both in Nyack and New York City.